cpaika/cpaika/README.md

 ### Hey, I'm Chris 👋

-I'm a software engineer, currently working on building a new application development platform at Constant Contact.
+I'm a software engineer, temporarily taking a break in between jobs.

 I write about my experience leading teams and building infrastructure at [paika.tech](https://paika.tech/)